khanning/LEGODancingRobots/README.md

 You need: An Arduino, an IR LED, a few resistors and a breadboard.

-Physical setup:
+**Physical setup**

-1. Connect buttons or other digital inputs to digital 2 and 3 using a pull down resistor as described here https://www.arduino.cc/en/tutorial/button
+* Connect buttons or other digital inputs to digital 2 and 3 using a pull down resistor as described here [https://www.arduino.cc/en/tutorial/button]

-2. connect the infrared led to digital 12 as described here https://www.arduino.cc/en/Tutorial/Blink (connect to 12 instead of 13)
+* Connect the infrared led to digital 12 as described here [https://www.arduino.cc/en/Tutorial/Blink] (connect to 12 instead of 13)